Don Awrey: Career

-Awrey was part of two Stanley Cup winning teams with the Bruins, in 1970 and 1972.
-He was also part of the Montreal Canadiens team that won the Stanley Cup in 1976, but did not play in any playoff games that season, and so does not have his name engraved on the cup for that year even though he qualified.
-Awrey was named to Team Canada for the Summit Series, playing in two of the eight games.
+After his 10 years with the he would be traded to St. Louis Blues where he would spend the next 2 seasons.
+During his first season with the Blues he would play in the 1974 all star game.
+Awrey was then acquired by the Canadiens from the Blues for Chuck Lefley on November 28, 1974 in the middle of the 1974–75 season.
+He was a part of the Montreal Canadiens team that won the Stanley Cup in 1976, but did not play in any playoff games that season, and so does not have his name engraved on the cup for that year even though he qualified.

-Awrey was acquired by the Canadiens from the Blues for Chuck Lefley on November 28, 1974.
 He was dealt from the Canadiens to the Penguins for a third-round selection in the 1978 NHL Amateur Draft (42nd overall–Richard David) and cash on August 11, 1976.
+After one season with the Penguins he would then spend a year with the New York Rangers during the 1977–78 season.
 His last season in the NHL was 1978–79, when he played for the Colorado Rockies.
 He now lives in Fort Myers, Florida.